 - Finally decant your cream into the bottles, label and date and you are ready to go

 Things to avoid

 Never crash cool your phases, this is something often amateur formulators will recommend, but it can cause separation.

 Never put your bottles in the fridge, as this can create condensation in your jars.

-Never leave it to long before you decant your lotion into bottles, we advise that once it reaches room temperature, decant into your bottles, otherwise you’re going to struggle.
+Never leave it to long before you decant your lotion into bottles, I advise that once it reaches room temperature, decant into your bottles, otherwise you’re going to struggle.

 Achieving a stable emulsification is going to be key.

 In order for everything to thoroughly emulsify, every ingredient needs to be oil soluble and some ingredients just aren’t.

 We know when an ingredient is put on the heat it becomes soluble, some ingredients start out as water soluble, but when you turn up the heat they become oil soluble.